bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nachbin.md

 * Nachbin attended the International Congress of Mathematicians at Cambridge, Massachussetts from 30 August to 6 September 1950.
 * Nachbin entered and submitted the thesis Topologia e Ordem Ⓣ(Topology and order).
 * There was now a campaign by supporters of the head of mathematics, José da Rocha Lagoa, to prevent Nachbin being a candidate for the chair.
-* First let us note that if Nachbin were a candidate, it is almost impossible that he would not have been appointed.
+* If Nachbin were a candidate, it is almost impossible that he would not have been appointed.
 * So our question should be: "Why did Lagoa not want Nachbin in the Chair of Mathematical Analysis at the University of Brazil?"
 Let us suggest two possible reasons, both of which may have contributed.
 * It is clear that Lagoa was a second rate research mathematician compared to Nachbin, we can only find two papers by Lagoa, both on the structure of the Department of Mathematics in the University of Brazil.
 * He was not up to Nachbin's extremely his standards as a researcher, but nevertheless, was a valuable member of the Mathematics Department.
 * The argument presented against Nachbin being a candidate was that he had an engineering degree.
 * Their proposal was that both Abdelhay and Nachbin should be given chairs of Mathematical Analysis.
-* In fact it is almost unbelievable that the argument, with professors on both sides, went on for 22 years and only in 1972 was the competition held and Nachbin appointed.
+* It is almost unbelievable that the argument, with professors on both sides, went on for 22 years and only in 1972 was the competition held and Nachbin appointed.
 * Nachbin, even before 1952, was making a strong impression both in terms of his research and in terms of building research facilities in Brazil.
 * They then travelled to the University of Chicago, Illinois, USA where Nachbin continued to hold his Rockefeller Foundation Scholarship from September 1956 to July 1957.
 * This award was given for outstanding research and Nachbin was the first to receive such an award in the area of mathematics.